voxpupuli/puppet-stash/README.md

 Specify a uid of the stash user.
 Default: undef
 #####`gid`
 Specify a gid of the stash user: Default: undef
+#####`context_path`
+Specify context path, defaults to ''.
+If modified, Once Stash has started, go to the administration area and click Server Settings (under 'Settings').
+Append the new context path to your base URL.

 ####database parameters####